 The insurer only needs to pay your claim if its policyholder bears liability for your accident.
 This means the insurer must agree that the policyholder acted negligently in causing your accident.

 If liability is unclear, the insurer might slow down your claim while investigating.
 For example, if witnesses gave conflicting statements about whether the policyholder ran a stop sign, the insurer might need to gather additional information.
-A lawyer can advocate for you and your version of the accident to keep your claim on track.
+A personal injury lawyer can advocate for you and your version of the accident to keep your claim on track.

 4. You Had Unusual Losses